-This review focuses on one such portable projector: The Anker Nebula Solar.
+This review focuses on one such portable projector: The Anker Nebula Solar that the electronics maker sent me to test.
 Based on the name, you might think it’s solar-powered.
 Let’s get that out of the way first — it’s not.

 All things considered, that’s not really a big deal because it has a considerable number of other features to create a true all-in-one projector.
 Here are the standout specs:

 - FHD 1080p resolution that can throw up to a 120-inch image

 - 400 ANSI lumens / 30,000-hour LED life

 - HDR10 for extra layer of picture detail